lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 <div class="lf-c">

-The `files` target parameter specifies array of files to be copied to the directory that contains the generated sources.
+The `files` target parameter specifies array of files or directories to be copied to the directory that contains the generated sources.

 ```lf-c
 target C {